Disaster Manual: Section 2 - FEMA Assistance

 - Resource & Referral Guide

-When the President of the United States declares a “major disaster” anywhere in the United States or its territories, federal assistance is made available to supplement the efforts and resources of state and local governments and voluntary relief organizations pursuant to the Robert T. Stafford Disaster Relief and Emergency Assistance Act, as amended 42 U.S.C. § 5121, et seq.
+When the President of the United States declares a “major disaster” anywhere in the United States or its territories, federal assistance is made available to supplement the efforts and resources of state and local governments and voluntary relief organizations pursuant to the Robert T. Stafford Disaster Relief and Emergency Assistance Act, as amended 42 U.S.C. § 5121 et seq.
+See a list of disaster declarations for Texas at www.fema.gov/disasters/grid/state-tribalgovernment/24.

-Individuals, families, and businesses may be eligible for federal assistance if they live, own a business, or work in a county declared a Major Disaster Area.
+Individuals, families and businesses may be eligible for federal assistance if they live, own a business, or work in a county declared a Major Disaster Area.
 Help may also be available to those who have incurred sufficient property damage or loss and do not have insurance or other resources to meet their needs.
-The most important thing a disaster victim must do to obtain FEMA assistance is to register with FEMA.
-To apply for Assistance for Individuals and Households, individuals should register with FEMA toll-free at 1-800-621-FEMA (TTY: 1-800- 462-7585) within sixty days of the declaration of the disaster.
-The FEMA publication entitled.
-Individuals and Households Program Unified Guidance,” which includes information about what type of assistance is available, who is eligible, the process for obtaining assistance, and frequently asked questions, is available online at https://www.fema.gov/media-library/assets/documents/124228.
+The most important thing a disaster survivor must do to obtain FEMA assistance is to register with FEMA.
+To apply for Assistance for Individuals and Households, individuals should register with FEMA toll-free at 1-800-621-FEMA (TTY: 1- 800-462-7585) within sixty days of the declaration of the disaster.
+The FEMA publication entitled “Individual Assistance Program Policy Guide” (IAPPG) includes information about what type of assistance is available under various FEMA programs, who is eligible, the process for obtaining assistance, and frequently asked questions.
+It is available online at www.fema.gov/individual-assistance-program-and-policy-guide.

-However, not everyone who has suffered in a disaster is entitled to FEMA assistance.
+However, not everyone who has been affected by a disaster is entitled to FEMA assistance.
 FEMA has established a policy for preventing duplication of benefits under 44 C.F.R. § 206.191.
-FEMA’s duplication of benefits policy establishes the order in which the major forms of assistance should be provided, in other words, the sequence of delivery.
-The agency that has the primary responsibility for delivering a certain type of assistance should provide that assistance first, and may do so without regard to other agencies with similar assistance that is lower in the sequence.
+FEMA’s duplication of benefits policy establishes the order in which the major forms of assistance should be provided (i.e., the sequence of delivery).
+The agency that has the primary responsibility for delivering a certain type of assistance should provide that assistance first and may do so without regard to other agencies with similar assistance that are lower in the sequence.
 Agencies are not prohibited from disrupting the sequence of delivery when it serves to expedite the recovery of an applicant.
-However, the agency that disrupts the sequence of delivery must take corrective action
+However, the agency that disrupts the sequence of delivery must take corrective action.

 Delivery Sequence Charts can be found at: